Nukesor/archivebot/README.md

 ## Stuff that's not working:

-- I don't get handle media files yet.
+- I don't handle all media files yet.
 Feel free to create a pull request for this.

 ## Installation and starting: